top of page

 Early Grief Support

-I provide gentle guidance for families navigating the early stages of grief.
-My services include help with immediate tasks, support for emotional processing, and education about the mourning and grieving process.
-Referrals to additional resources are available as needed to ensure continued support.
+I provide gentle guidance for those navigating the early stages of grief, offering support with immediate tasks, emotional processing, and understanding what to expect in mourning and bereavement.
+When needed, I connect individuals with additional resources to ensure ongoing support beyond our time together.

 "Neiasha has a natural gift for helping individuals bring light to the hidden corners of their lives."